SynaLinks/synalinks-vibe/docs/examples/question_answering.md

     async def generate(self, prompt):
         """Return a fixed response for testing."""
         return """
-        Answer: This is a test answer.
+        This is a test answer.

-        Explanation: This is a detailed explanation for testing purposes.
+        This is a detailed explanation for testing purposes.

-        Confidence: 0.85
+        0.85

-        Citations:
-        1. Test Citation 1, Source: Test Journal, 2023
-        2. Test Citation 2, Source: Another Journal, 2022
+        Test Citation 1, Source: Test Journal, 2023 Test Citation 2, Source: Another Journal, 2022
         """

 class MockRetriever: